Revellers heading to Notting Hill Carnival and festivals to be hit by strike

 “This, despite having the RMT having repeatedly refused their memberships a vote on offers of up to 13% for the lowest paid over two years, which could easily settle this dispute.

-“There will unfortunately be some reduced services on Saturday August 26, Friday 1 and Saturday September 2.
+“There will unfortunately be some reduced services on August 26, Friday and September 1 and 2.
 As the level of service varies across the country, our advice is to check before you travel and follow the latest travel information, and passengers with advance tickets can be refunded fee-free if the train that the ticket is booked for is cancelled, delayed or rescheduled.”

 A Department for Transport spokesperson said: “The Government has played its part to try and end these disputes by facilitating fair and reasonable pay offers, but union leaders refuse to allow their members to vote on them.